 Weight Loss Motivation Running Low?
-5 Ways to Reach Your GoalArticle posted in: Diet & Nutrition Lifestyle
+3 Ways to Reach Your GoalArticle posted in: Lifestyle Nutrition

 In the middle of a stressful day, your coworker surprises you with a big brownie.
 You’ve overhauled your yard, and all you want is a tall margarita.
 Food comforts.
 It rewards.
 And, it’s absolutely everywhere—especially the not-so-healthy-stuff.
 While occasional indulgences are okay (you’re more likely to stick to your diet if you allow yourself a small bowl of ice cream or a few French fries), repeated splurges or binges add up.
 If you’re indulging every day and you’ve lost your weight loss motivation, you need support.

-Check out five ways to get your weight loss motivation back and reach your goal:
+Check out three ways to get your weight loss motivation back and reach your goal: